walmartlabs/generator-release/README.md

 Will increment the release version per the semver action passed in and tag and pushes to the upstream repository.

 If publishing to npm the `npm publish` command is still required.

+The increment parameter is optional and not recommended if the release notes were just updated for the project.

 ### Comparing NPM and Bower collections